Bevingta/vuln_ml/README.md

 # VulnML
 This is the final project for _Topics in Computational Intelligence: Machine Learning Projects_ with Professor Bento at Boston College.

 The goal of this project was to identify the most effective machine learning approach for detecting security vulnerabilities in source code.
 To establish a performance baseline, we first developed a static vulnerability analyzer that uses pattern-matching and simple text-recognition heuristics.
-Building upon this, we explored three machine learning architectures: a Graph Neural Network (GNN) that leverages the structural semantics of code, a Random Forest classifier using manually engineered features, and a Transformer-based model (CodeT5) that applies pre-trained deep learning to code understanding.
+Building upon this, we explored three machine learning architectures: a Graph Neural Network (GNN) that leverages the structural semantics of code, a random forest classifier using manually engineered features, and a transformer-based model (CodeT5) that applies pre-trained deep learning to code understanding.

 ## Setup
 **1) Clone the repository** \